-- Menu Selection: Press the DOWN or UP Cursor keys to highlight a menu option, then press the RIGHT or LEFT Cursor keys to change a menu setting.
-The changes will be activated and saved immediately. - Freeze Frame: In Sonar View, press any arrow on the 4-WAY Cursor Control key to freeze the display and move the active cursor to a location on the screen.
+- Freeze Frame: In Sonar View and Down Imaging[TM] View, press any arrow on the 4-WAY Cursor Control key to freeze the display and move the active cursor to a location on the screen.
 A cursor dialog box will display to show the depth of the location you choose. - Active Cursor: Press any arrow on the 4-WAY Cursor Control key, and the active cursor will appear on the screen.